Botulism antitoxin (Injection)

 - A nurse or other health provider will give you this medicine.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have asthma, hay fever, seasonal allergies, or diabetes.
-Tell your doctor if you have had an allergic reaction to horses or horse blood products.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have asthma, hay fever, seasonal allergies, or diabetes.
+Tell your doctor if you had an allergic reaction to horses or horse blood products.

 - This medicine contains maltose, which can interfere with some blood glucose monitoring systems.
-Talk to your doctor if your test your blood glucose or use insulin.
+Talk to your doctor if you test your blood glucose level or use insulin.

 - This medicine is made from horse plasma.
-It is possible that horse blood products may spread viruses to people who receive them, although this has not been reported.
-Talk to your doctor if you have any symptoms that concern you.
+It is possible that horse blood products may spread viruses to people who receive them.
+The risk is low, but talk to your doctor if you have any symptoms that concern you.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.